maixnor/wu-quartz/content/semester 3/Exam solutions BA1.md

 Imagine, you are dealing with a data set that contains a lot of highly correlated variables.
 If your overall goal is to reduce the variables into a smaller subset of uncorrelated variables which method should you ideally choose in order to accomplish the task?

 >[!info]
->o Common Factor Analysis
+>- o Common Factor Analysis
->x Principal Component Analysis
+>- x Principal Component Analysis

 # Regression
 ## 1